Home Inspection Frequently Asked Questions

 Both are performed by an IAC2-certified mold inspector following the IAC2 Mold Inspection Standards of Practice.

 A Limited Mold Inspection includes a non-invasive, visual examination of the readily accessible, visible, and installed systems and components of only a specific room or area.
-At least three air samples (one indoor and two outdoor); and possibly one surface sampling at an area of concern.
+At least two air samples (indoor and outdoor); and possibly one surface sampling at an area of concern.

 A Complete Mold Inspection includes a non-invasive, visual examination of the readily accessible, visible, and installed systems and components of the whole building, including moisture, temperature and humidity measurements.
-At least three air samples (one indoor and two outdoor); and possibly one surface sampling at an area of concern.
+At least two air samples (indoor and outdoor); and possibly one surface sampling at an area of concern.

-Yes, some inspectors use inspecting as a second job but I’m a full time inspector.
-This allows me to be available for inspections all day and when it’s convenient for my clients.
-Also, since inspecting is my only job it allows me to fully concentrate on the homes I’m inspecting.
+Yes, some inspectors use inspecting as a second job but our inspector is a full-time inspector.
+This allows him to fully concentrate on the homes he’s inspecting.

 Q. Do I need to have a radon test?